jasperingo/foodme-react/README.md

-# Foodme Application
+# Shoppa React

-This project is a SPA built with React-DOM.
+An e-commerce food application built with React.js